ahoxus/ahoxus.github.io/cregox/stories.md

 sex.

-or at least a finger penetration.
+only a finger penetration.

 nothing unique, but rare. perhaps once per year, in average, at most.
 10 years.

-he told her the story about life and the world, just moments ago, the last time she seemed to wake up due to all enslavement attempts. talking on her sleep, as her request. continuously asking for permission in one way or another. no sex.
+he told her the story about life and the world, just moments ago, the last time she seemed to wake up due to all enslavement attempts. talking on her sleep. continuously asking for permission in one way or another. no sex.

 this time it was uniquely meaningful in this sense.